 A simple misdemeanor is the least serious type of crime.
 Disorderly conduct and shoplifting are two examples of a simple misdemeanor.
 The maximum punishment, if you are found guilty, is a $1,000 fine and up to 90 days in jail, though many see far less serious consequences.

-According to The Revised Code of Washington (RCW), gross misdemeanors – the more serious of the two types – is up to one year in jail and up to $5,000 in fines.
-An example of a gross misdemeanor is a violation of a protection order charge or a first-offense driving under the influence charge.
+According to The Revised Code of Washington (RCW), gross misdemeanors – the more serious of the two types – is up to $5,000 in fines and up to one year in jail.
+An example of a gross misdemeanor is a violation of an order of protection charge or a first-offense, involving driving under the influence charge.

 What Are the Classifications for Felonies?